Spice Addiction – What You Need To Know

 So, endocannabinoids and the cannabinoids found in marijuana aren’t too distinct from one another.
 That makes it very easy for the endocannabinoid system to process those chemicals and put them to use in various ways.

 The endocannabinoid system (ECS) is an assistive system that aims to keep different bodily functions in equilibrium.
-The immune system, the digestive system, the nervous system, and even areas of the brain are regulated by the ECS in some way.
+The immune system, the digestive system, the nervous system, and even brain areas are regulated by the ECS in some way.

-In order to understand the full impact of spice and spice addiction, we have to have a good idea of the endocannabinoid system.
+To understand the full impact of spice and spice addiction, we must have a good idea of the endocannabinoid system.
 Let’s explore how cannabinoids interact with the ECS before digging into the particulars of spice.

 The ECS exists as a series of receptors that work their way throughout the body.

 It’s hard to underestimate the value of this system.
-Everything from learning, to memory, temperature control, inflammation, and hunger are all intimately tied to this system.
+Everything from learning to memory, temperature control, inflammation, and hunger are intimately tied to this system.

-These receptors are woven throughout the body, keeping watch on the neurochemical levels in different systems.
+These receptors are woven throughout the body, watching the neurochemical levels in different systems.
 There are two primary iterations of endocannabinoid receptors, though.

 The primary receptors known to researchers are the CB1 and CB2 receptors.
 CB1 receptors.
 CB1 receptors are heavily present in the brain.

-In fact, CB1 receptors outnumber any other particular type of receptor in the brain because it acts as a surveyor of the brain’s respective systems.
-It needs to have bigger numbers to account for all of the things it does.
+CB1 receptors outnumber any particular type of receptor in the brain because they survey the brain’s respective systems.
+It needs to have more significant numbers to account for everything it does.

-CB2 receptors exist outside of the brain, finding their place in various parts of the body.
+CB2 receptors exist outside the brain, finding their place in various body parts.
 Namely, they’re present in the immune tissue more than any other tissue.

 The Role of CB1 and CB2 in Cannabinoid Use